 Avoid all travel within 50 miles of the Saudi-Yemen border.
-This includes the cities of Jizan, Najran, and Qatif in the Eastern province and its suburbs, including Awamiyah.
-Abha International Airport also falls in this avoid advisory.
+This includes the cities of Jizan, Najran, and Qatif in the Eastern Province, as well as their suburbs, including Awamiyah.
+Abha International Airport also falls under this avoid advisory.